tuiwidgets/tuiwidgets/doc/ZTextLayout.rst

 ZTextLayout
 ===========

-ZTextLayout allows outputing text with features not directly supported by the text output functions in :cpp:class:`Tui::ZPainter` and also allows mapping from visual coordinates to text position and adjusting text positions by letter/cluster or words.
+ZTextLayout allows outputting text with features not directly supported by the text output functions in :cpp:class:`Tui::ZPainter` and also allows mapping from visual coordinates to text position and adjusting text positions by letter/cluster or words.
 It supports using different color and attributes for part of the text, line breaks, line wrapping and more.

-It is a low level class and is intended to for use in widgets that render text manually.
+It is a low level class and is intended for use in widgets that render text manually.

-The most basic usage is to construct the class using the terminal's or painter's text metrics and the text to display and calling :cpp:func:`void Tui::ZTextLayout::doLayout(int width)`.
+The most basic usage is to construct the class using the terminal's or painter's text metrics together with the text to display and then calling :cpp:func:`void Tui::ZTextLayout::doLayout(int width)`.

 After the layouting is done, the other instance methods can be used to display the text and to query information from the layout.